Having me at your wedding means letting me into one of the most important days of your life, so let’s not be strangers!

 My Thoughts on Wedding Photography.

-These photos were taken 70 years ago, on my grandparents wedding day - August 1st 1953.
+These photos were taken 72 years ago, on my grandparents wedding day - August 1st 1953.
 I love these photographs and appreciate them on so many levels - as a collector of vintage cameras, a lover of photos, as a wedding photographer and of course as a granddaughter.

 It is so amazing to me, that I get to see what my Nan looked like in her wedding dress in 1953.
 Photos are incredible like that!
-I feel so privileged knowing that my photos could be loved in the same way in 2093!
+I feel so privileged knowing that my photos could be loved in the same way in 2098!

 Wedding photographers are like family historians, we take photos for people that don’t even exist yet.
 I hope that the work I do will be treasured for decades by many people, years after I'm gone too.
 Just as I treasure these photos today.

 I photographed my first wedding back in 2012, I didn’t really know what I was getting myself into at the time, I was just helping out a friend.
 I was at uni studying English Literature and Creative Writing - I wanted to be a music journalist (working for Kerrang! magazine was the dream at the time).
-I invested in a camera so that I could include photos of the gigs I reviewed and I actually had no intention of being a professional photographer at that time.
+I invested in a camera so that I could include photos of the gigs I reviewed, and I actually had no intention of being a professional photographer at that time.
 But people saw the wedding photos I’d taken and word got out; I kept getting asked to photograph people’s weddings and by the time I’d finished my degree I knew that photography was the only job for me.
 So I have no qualifications in photography, I’m completely self taught.
 And in all honesty experience is the best qualification you could have in a job like this.
 I know it sounds cheesy, but I do think photography found me, not the other way around.
 I had my sights set on doing something else but the path I ended up taking seemed to come so naturally, so I followed it and I haven’t looked back.

 How and why I started as a wedding photographer…